 A sketch on the project room wall is very accessible, so gets a lot of eyeballs - great for sharing the story.
 As well as a standalone artefact, It can be a great prompt for discussion - As you talk others through it, somehow the context and tone of the conversation comes flooding back to you.
 It’s not quite video, but it does bring the story alive.

 Here’s a ‘Top 10′ …Some starters from my experience:

 - This works best if your job is only to listen and capture.
 Have someone else lead the interview.

-- Go BIG – use a large format pad fat pen.
-This makes it essay to socialise later, and prevents you from getting all detailed.
+- Go BIG – use a large format pad and fat pen.
+This makes it essay to socialise later, and prevents you from getting too detailed.

 - Try to maintain a few seconds ‘buffer’ between what you’re hearing, and what you’re drawing.

 - Don’t analyse as you go – just scribble like mad, or your ‘buffer’ will max out and you’ll miss bits.